Updated July 2, 2021.

 A friend who lives on the Big Island told me about this one, and it sounds fun!
 I haven’t read it yet, but I plan to as soon as Amazon sends it to me.
 I think the title says it all!

 What’s your favorite book about or set in Hawaii?
 Comment below so I can add it to my list!
 You can take a look at all my book recommendations on my Shop Page.
-And find all the best resources to start planning your Hawaiian trip on my Pacific Islands Page!
+And find all the best resources to start planning your Hawaiian trip on my Hawaiian Islands Page!

 Love this post?
 Pin it for later!